Our Fair City

 "The Plague Song" was a winning submission for the 2016-17 Midnight Audio Theatre Scriptwriting Competition and was produced and aired on WCBE radio in Columbus.
 It is a short tale of plague, paranoia, and how much we think we know.
 It is available to listen to here, at Midnight Audio Theatre.

-Yet another Midnight Audio Winner “The Angel of Casimir” is currently in production as part of the 2017-2018 Midnight Audio Theatre Scriptwriting Competition.
+“The Angel of Casimir” wasa winning submission for 2017-2018 Midnight Audio Theatre Scriptwriting Competition.
 Set during the Christmas Truce of WW1, the Angel of Casimir rests in a small chapel about to be destroyed by the coming battle.
-And when it crumbles, so too will the world.
+It can also be found at Midnight Audio Theatre.

 THe Journal of Brother Umberto San Luka 1360 (Translation)